Wholemeal Apple Hot Cross Buns

-I’m feeling a bit tired and dizzy today as I was up until 1am last night!
+I’m feeling a bit tired and dizzy today as I was up until 1 am last night!
 No I wasn’t out clubbing but was perfecting my recipe for Wholemeal Apple Hot Cross Buns.
 I’m not much of a one for planning, indeed I’d intended to make a Hot Cross Bread & Butter Pudding this week but suddenly I found myself deciding to actually make Hot Cross Buns which I had only ever made once at school.
 I didn’t really have much of a relationship with bread making in my youth and it’s only in the last couple of years that it’s become a passion of mine.
 Therefore I felt it was high time that I made my own Hot Cross Buns!
-I’d seen a block of marzipan in the cupboard and I knew I had currants so armed with my old school recipe I started my bake.
+So armed with my old school recipe I started my bake.

 Sometimes I might just give up on a recipe but I could see that there was huge potential here.
 I just needed to tweak a few things like adding a bit more yeast, giving the dough an extra rise, increasing the proving time and lowering the oven temperature.
 So at 12.45pm last night (or should I say this morning) I was giving my husband a portion of buttered Hot Cross Bun and asking his opinion.
 He did protest that he didn’t want to eat just before going to sleep but I was insistent – “perfect” he said, after finally relenting to my request.
 “Great, I’ve cracked it” I said and went to bed tired but happy!